 An Introducing Broker (IB) is an industry term for a commodity broker or futures broker.
-An introducing broker is a brokerage firm that deals directly with the client, while the trade execution and back office work are the responsibility of a Futures Commission Merchant (FCM).
-Another term for an FCM is a clearing firm.
+An IB is a firm that deals directly with the client; the trade execution and back-office work are the responsibility of a Futures Commission Merchant (FCM).
+An FCM may also be called a clearing firm.

-IBs typically operated out of smaller offices located all over the country.
+IBs most often operate out of smaller offices located all over the country.
 IBs solicit business for FCMs.
-Many IBs are one-person operations, while other are larger, multi-location businesses.
-IBs are better able to service their clients as they are local, and their primary goal is customer service.
-An FCM focuses on executing trades and the maintenance of trading infrastructure.
+Many IBs are one-person operations, while others are larger, multi-location businesses.
+IBs are better able to service their clients as they are local; their primary goal is customer service.
+An FCM focuses on trades and the maintenance of infrastructure.
 Outsourcing the prospecting and servicing of clients to the IBs creates economies of scale for FCMs and the futures industry.

-Most IBs do not have the financial resources to execute trades for their clients directly.
-Direct execution of trades requires a direct relationship with futures exchanges as well as the maintenance of daily accountings of client trades and balances, the creation and servicing of trading platforms and many other expenses that can become prohibitive.
+Most IBs do not have the resources to execute trades for their clients directly.
+Direct execution of trades requires a direct relationship with futures exchanges; it also requires the maintenance of daily accounting of client trades and balances, the creation and servicing of trading platforms, and many other expenses that can become prohibitive.

-The IB does not directly execute and customer orders rather it forwards them to an FCM.
-In the wake of increased regulation of market over recent years and the Dodd-Frank legislation, IB’s are closely regulated these days.
+The IB does not directly execute and customer orders; rather, it forwards them to an FCM.
+As the market has become more regulated during recent years, along with the Dodd-Frank legislation, IBs are closely regulated these days.